w3c/scribejs/README.md

                      line arguments have a higher priority.
 [--nick|-n] nfile:   JSON nickname mapping URL or filename (see [below](#nick)).
 [--output|-o] ofile: Output file name.
 See [below](#output) on how the final output is chosen.
+[--final|-f]:        The minutes are final, i.e., they won't be labeled as "DRAFT".
 [--repo|-r]:         Whether the output should be stored in a github repository.
                      Default: false.
 [--jekyll|-j]:       Whether the output should be adapted to a Github+Jekyll combination.